anon-blue/anon.blue/README.txt

 aping his sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
 He is a violent felon!
 Please alert the police!
-Thank you! <3  Lee Pierce, Born: 09/16/1994, His Current Address: 318 M cglone Lane Flemingsburg, KY 41041 (His father's house.)
+Thank you! <3  Lee Pierce, Born: 09/16/1994, His Current Address: 318 M cglone Lane Flemingsburg, KY 41041 (His fath  's house.)
 Wanted for raping his s ister and his own 3 year old daughter (at the time was only 2) he is very